robjailall/ipo_decision_calculator/README.md

                         The amount of money it would take in expenses and tax savings to get you to move --ipo-price IPO_PRICE
-                        This is the bases from which the script will calculate capital gains
+                        This is the basis from which the script will calculate capital gains
   --interest-rate INTEREST_RATE
                         This is the rate of return that you expect from